minodisk/bigquery-runner/README.md

 |---|
 |bigqueryRunner.run|

-Run a query in BigQuery and display the results.
+Run the query in BigQuery and display the results.
 If text is selected, it will run the selected text as a query.
 If no text is selected, the entire file will be executed as a query.

 ### BigQuery Runner: Previous Page